omadahealth/TypefaceView/README.md

 TextView and EditText views for android which allow the user to set special typefaces; such as the Roboto typefaces (API 10+).

+Pull requests are welcome if you would like to add other typefaces to this library.

 To include in your project, add this to your build.gradle file:

 ```